-(1) After May 1, 2007, an owner or operator of a large NOx SIP call engine shall not operate the engine in the 2007 control period or any subsequent year's control period unless the owner or operator complies with the requirements of a compliance plan which meets the provisions listed below.
+(1) After May 1, 2007, an owner or operator of a large NOx SIP call engine shall not operate the engine in the 2007 control period or any subsequent year's control period unless the owner or operator complies with the requirements of a compliance plan which meets the following provisions:

 (a) The compliance plan shall be approved by the director.

 (b) The compliance plan shall demonstrate enforceable emission reductions from one or more stationary internal combustion engines equal to or greater than the facility seasonal NOx 2007 tonnage reduction.